A server is a powerful device or software that provides services to other computer servers and their users, often referred to as clients.

 13. Telnet Servers

-A Telnet server is a server that allows you to connect to a host computer and execute commands on it.
+A Telnet server is a server program that allows you to connect to a host program and execute commands on it.

-Telnet servers are often used by developers and system administrators to troubleshoot server issues.
+Telnet servers are often used by developers and system administrators to troubleshoot server computer issues.

 14. Physical Servers

-Physical servers can be used to host one or more types of servers, such as web servers, application servers, database servers, file servers, and so on.
+Physical servers can be used to host one or more types of servers, such as servers, application servers, database servers, files, and so on.

 15. Virtual Servers

-A virtual server is a server that is created by using virtualization software.
+virtual servers are servers created by using virtualization software.

-This specialized software allows you to divide one real physical hardware into multiple virtual machines that can each run their own server operating system and server software.
+This specialized software allows you to divide one real physical server hardware into multiple virtual machines that can each run their own database server operating system and server software.
+It’s like running multiple servers at a time.

 16. Blade Servers